ST3 General Surgery / Vascular Surgery Interview Preparation Tips And Application Guidance

 Short Listing

-Due to increasing number of candidates and interviewing capacity, short listing will be performed in 2023 as has been the case in last few years.
-As part of the Oriel application form you will be asked to provide a self-assessment score depending on your personal achievements.
+For Vascular Surgeyr: as part of the Oriel application form you will be asked to provide a self-assessment score depending on your personal achievements.
 Your total self-assessment score will be used for shortlisting purposes.

 In line with interview capacity, shortlisted candidates with the highest scores will be invited to attend a remote interview.
+Interview capacity for General Surgery is 288 and for Vascular Surgery it is 96.

 Self – Assessment Scoring:

-Self scoring criteria is different for General and Vascular Surgery for 2024 applications
+Self scoring criteria is different for General and Vascular Surgery for 2026 applications

-Listed below are the 7 questions which appear on the 2024 General Surgery ST3 application form along with the possible responses to each question and details of suitable evidence to substantiate your responses.
+Listed below are the 7 questions which appear on the 2026 General Surgery ST3 application form along with the possible responses to each question and details of suitable evidence to substantiate your responses.
 A guide to the scoring for each question is provided, with descriptions of the quality

 indicators where appropriate.